-In terms of denim, brands such as Iron Heart, The Flat Head and Pure Blue Japan have developed their own completely bespoke denims, each with their own characteristics.
-For example, denims have been developed that produce high contrast fades (see The Flat Head’s Pioneer Denim), are super-heavy (see Iron Heart’s 25oz denim) and that have a unique feel (see Pure Blue Japan’s slubby fabrics).
+In terms of denim, brands such as Iron Heart, The Flat Head and Pure Blue Japan have developed their own completely bespoke types of denim, each with their own characteristics.
+For example, denim has been developed that produce high contrast fades (see The Flat Head’s Pioneer Denim), are super-heavy (see Iron Heart’s 25oz denim) and that has a unique feel (see Pure Blue Japan’s slubby fabrics).

-Socks, too, are given the same care and attention, with brands such as RoToTo and CHUP using a combination fo vintage machines, unique fabrics and new technology to produce the finest, longest lasting examples available anywhere.
+Socks, too, are given the same care and attention, with brands such as RoToTo and CHUP using a combination of vintage machines, unique fabrics and new technology to produce the finest, longest-lasting examples available anywhere.

 Japanese Americana at Those That Know

-If you’d like to know more about the history of Japanese Americana, here’s a few articles that were referenced in this one:
+If you’d like to know more about the history of Japanese Americana, here are a few articles that were referenced in this one: